CastosHQ/Seriously-Simple-Speakers/readme.txt

 > This plugin is an add-on for [Seriously Simple Podcasting](https://www.seriouslysimplepodcasting.com/) and requires at least **v1.14** of Seriously Simple Podcasting in order to work.

-Does your podcast have numerous different speakers?
+Does your podcast have a number of different speakers?
 Or maybe a different guest each week?
 Perhaps you have unique hosts for each episode?
 If any of those options describe your podcast then this is the add-on for you!

-Seriously Simple Speakers allws you to add one or more speakers to each of your episodes - the speakers are setup as a new taxonomy, making them easily searchable as well as giving them their own archive pages out of the box.
+Seriously Simple Speakers allows you to add one or more speakers to each of your episodes - the speakers are setup as a new taxonomy (not users), making them easily searchable as well as giving them their own archive pages out of the box.

 **Primary Features**

 - Allows you to add any number of speakers to your podcast episodes
 - Adds a new `speaker` taxonomy to all podcast post types
 - Displays speakers in the episode details with links to speaker archives
+- Add speakers *without* adding a new user for each speaker

 **How to contribute**